aniket-bhadra/kubernetes-container-orchestration/notes.md

 It doesn't matter — Ingress can handle both

+so, Ingress does not provide dns names to services.
+Ingress just forwards the request to the right service based on the path (like /api) or host.

 But here's the catch: this endpoint is often **hardcoded inside the app image**.
 So if the service name changes, I now need to: